openmetalio/openmetal-docs/docs/operators-manual/day-2/check-ceph-status-disk-usage.md

     default.rgw.meta           12    8    954 B        4   36 KiB      0    3.4 TiB
     default.rgw.buckets.index  13    8  2.2 MiB       11  6.6 MiB      0    3.4 TiB

+The RAW STORAGE section of the output provides an overview of the amount of storage the storage cluster uses for data.

+SIZE: The overall storage capacity managed by the storage cluster.

+In the above example, if the SIZE is 90 GiB, it is the total size without the replication factor, which is three by default.
+The total available capacity with the replication factor is 90 GiB/3 = 30 GiB.
+Based on the full ratio, which is 0.85% by default, the maximum available space is 30 GiB * 0.85 = 25.5 GiB

+AVAIL: The amount of free space available in the storage cluster.

+In the above example, if the SIZE is 90 GiB and the USED space is 6 GiB, then the AVAIL space is 84 GiB.
+The total available space with the replication factor, which is three by default, is 84 GiB/3 = 28 GiB

+USED: The amount of used space in the storage cluster consumed by user data, internal overhead, or reserved capacity.

 ## Check Ceph OSD individual Disk Usage

 To view OSD utilization statistics use, `ceph osd df`